charlesnicholson/nanoprintf/README.md

 ## Configuration

 nanoprintf has the following static configuration flags.
-You can either inject them into your compiler (usually `-D` flags) or wrap `nanoprintf.h` in [your own header](https://github.com/charlesnicholson/nanoprintf/blob/readme/unit_tests/nanoprintf_in_unit_tests.h) that sets them up.
+You can either inject them into your compiler (usually `-D` flags) or wrap `nanoprintf.h` in [your own header](https://github.com/charlesnicholson/nanoprintf/blob/readme/unit_tests/nanoprintf_in_unit_tests.h) that sets them up, and then `#include` your header instead of `nanoprintf.h` in your application.

 * `NANOPRINTF_USE_FLOAT_FORMAT_SPECIFIERS`: Set to `0` or `1`.
 Enables floating-point conversion operators.
 * `NANOPRINTF_USE_C99_FORMAT_SPECIFIERS`: Set to `0` or `1`.
 Enables C99-specific conversion operators.